lucadiliello/datasets_augmentation/README.md

 - [`transformers-lightning`](https://github.com/iKernels/transformers-lightning)

-The process of retrieving similar sentences is divided in 2 tests:
+The process of retrieving similar sentences is divided in 2 tasks:
 - Encoding of the columns containing the sentences to compare
 - Comparison and retrieval of the similar sentences

 ## Encoding

-The encoding takes a Huggingface `datasets.Dataset` and encodes one column to a vector of floats.
+The encoding takes a Huggingface `datasets.Dataset` in input and encodes one column to a vector of floats.

 To launch the encoding, run the following command: